All Episodes

 You had an opportunity, you said, to talk to this informant and to their lawyer.

-Tell us what they told you happened and what you think then didn't happen uh that should have.
+Tell us what they told you happened and what you think then didn't happen that should have.

-Well, I spoke with the attorney, and obviously there's a lot of things that uh I think the individual wants to be able to provide that he's just not doing now because uh what is it that he wants to provide?
+Well, I spoke with the attorney, and obviously there's a lot of things that I think the individual wants to be able to provide that he's just not doing now because of what this is.

-So what he will be able to provide, I believe, just reading between the lines, is that he was involved with these Russian agents, and the Russian agents from very b the very beginning were interested in the Clintons and really believed that the Clintons would be their pathway to doing this deal.
+So what he will be able to provide, I believe, just reading between the lines, is that he was involved with these Russian agents, and the Russian agents from the very beginning were interested in the Clintons and really believed that the Clintons would be their pathway to doing this deal.

-So this is somebody who was involved with these people, I think would be able to testify both of what they said and then what they did.
+So this is somebody who was involved with these people, I think, would be able to testify both of what they said and then what they did.

-And you'll notice, like in the Robert Menendez, the Senator Menendez bribery scandal right now.
+And you'll notice, like in the Robert Menendez, the Senator Menendez bribery scandal right now, you have a quid, you have a quo.

 You don't necessarily have anyone filling in the details there.